simoneldevig/react-native-static-server/README.md

       > _CMake Error: Could not find CMAKE_ROOT !!!_

       See [Issue #130](https://github.com/birdofpreyru/react-native-static-server/issues/130) for details.

+    - The latest [CMake] v4.0.1 seems to work fine with the latest Xcode 16.3, without the need of sym-linking mentioned under the previous point.

+  - On **MacOS**, the `pkg-config` dependency is also needed.
+You can install both via [Homebrew], by executing:
+    ```shell
+    $ brew install cmake pkg-config
+    ```

 - Install the package and its peer dependencies:
   ```shell